openid/eKYC-IDA/openid-connect-4-identity-assurance.md

 <{{examples/request/verification_claims_different_trust_frameworks.json}}

-The following example shows that the RP wants to obtain an attestation based on the German anti-money laundering law (trust framework `de_aml`) and limited to end-users who were identified in a bank branch in person (physical in person proofing - `"check_method": "pipp"`) using either an `idcard` or a `passport`.
+The following example shows that the RP wants to obtain an attestation based on the German anti-money laundering law (trust framework `de_aml`) and limited to end-users who were identified in person (physical in person proofing - `"check_method": "pipp"`) using either an `idcard` or a `passport`.

 <{{examples/request/verification_aml.json}}